codefactoryhu/Git-VSTS-CI/README.md

 Select 'or push an existing repository from command line'

 ![vsts existing project](./images/vsts_existing_project.png)

+## Create a new git credential with e-mail address and password
+If this is your first repo on VSTS, you have to create a new Git credential to commit and push code.

 ## Define remote, and push our project
 Let's copy the first line in the screen.